The Only Organic Formula Made Without Lactose

 Organic LactoReliefTM Formula

-New name, but same great formula!
-Baby's Only Organic® LactoReliefTM Toddler Formula is the ONLY organic milk-based formula that is intended for those lactose intolerant and offers an alternative to parents who wish to avoid soy protein .†
+Baby's Only Organic® LactoReliefTM Toddler Formula was the first organic milk-based formula intended for children with a sensitivity to lactose following a gastrointestinal illness or have been diagnosed as lactose intolerant.
+It also offers a lactose free alternative to parents who wish to avoid soy protein.†

 The Best Organic Start